[Updated June 2020]

 There’s no better way to explore Mpumalanga than going on a road trip from Johannesburg.
 Start by hitting the N12 and N4 highways towards Nelspruit.
-On our 4 hour journey, you’ll discover many surprisingly breathtaking stops along the way.
+On our four-hour journey, you’ll discover many surprisingly breathtaking stops along the way.
 Mpumalanga is a visually beautiful and diverse province.
 It’s filled with natural attractions, perfect for any kind of getaway.

-6 Places to visit in Mpumalanga
+8 Places to visit on your road trip to Mpumalanga

 Drive along the Drakensberg mountain range and explore the Panorama Route.
-Many tourists come from all over the world to enjoy this scenic road which connects the regions most iconic viewpoints and offers spectacular landscapes.
+Many tourists come from all over the world to enjoy this scenic road which connects the region’s most iconic viewpoints and offers spectacular landscapes.

-1. Gods Window
+1. God’s Window

 God’s Window is a nature reserve with a cool rainforest that looks out over the Lowveld.
 It is truly a popular sight and for good reason.
 You can spend hours here just admiring the unsurpassed scenery at an entrance fee of just R20 per person.
 The view is absolutely breathtaking and is sure to leave you in awe.
-The indigenous forests below stretch towards the Kruger National Park which is 60 km away.
+The indigenous forests below stretch towards the Kruger National Park which is 60 kilometres away.

 2. Blyde River Canyon and 3 Rondavels